CheneySuen/computingcloud/README.md

 ```

-port forwarding for Openfaas
+Port forwarding for Openfaas gateway
 ```
 kubectl port-forward -n openfaas svc/gateway 8080:8080 --address=0.0.0.0 &
 ```
 In this way, the openfaas functions can be accessed through http://{Host IP}:8080/function/{function name}
 Please use the git clone command to copy the code to the local repository, and then switch to the folder of the local repository.<br>
 Deploy database
 ```
 kubectl apply -f /database.yml
 ```